FallenGameR/Books/effective_rust/notes.md

 - `Borrow<T>` can be used to generalize functions that could work either on references or with moved variables (READ)
 - `ToOwned` can be used to generalize functions that could work either on references or with moved variables that become locally owned items (WRITE)
-- `Cow` holds either borrowed or owned data, it optimized cases when most of the time you just read the data, but occasionally need to write it (READ-WRITE)
+- `Cow` is optimization that holds either borrowed or owned data, it is designed for cases when most of the time you just read the data, but occasionally need to write it (READ-WRITE)

 - Smart pointers can look overwhelming `Rc<RefCell<Vec<T>>>`, but they aim to give the right fine-grained pointed semantic
 - `Box<T>` - single owner, like `unique_ptr`